apigee/devportal-kickstart-project-composer/README.md

 ## Issues, Questions and Feedback

-We encourage anyone with feedback, questions or issues to put in an issue into our [Github issue queue](https://github.com/apigee/devportal-kickstart-project-composer/issues).
+We encourage anyone with feedback, questions or issues to put in an issue into our [GitHub issue queue](https://github.com/apigee/devportal-kickstart-project-composer/issues).

 ## Contribute